157 Cybersecurity Statistics and Trends [updated 2024]

 Average expenditures on cybercrime are increasing dramatically, and costs associated with these crimes can be crippling to companies who have not made cybersecurity a significant part of their budget.
 Cybersecurity budgeting has been increasing steadily as more executives and decision-makers realize the value and importance of cybersecurity investments.

-Take a look at these spending statistics and projections for an idea of where cybersecurity costs stand in 2023.
+Take a look at these spending statistics and projections for an idea of where cybersecurity costs stand in 2024.

-1. The global average cost of a data breach in 2023 was $4.45 million, a 15% increase over three years (IBM).
+1. The global average cost of a data breach in 2024 is $4.88 million, a 10 percent increase over last year.
+(IBM)

-2. The average per-capita cost of a data breach is $165, one dollar higher than 2022 (IBM).
+2. The average per-capita cost of a data breach is $165, one dollar higher than 2022.
+(IBM)

 3. The average total cost of a ransomware breach is $5.13 million, 13 percent higher than in 2022.
-(IBM).
+(IBM)

 4. US cyber insurance premiums surged 50 percent in 2022, reaching $7.2 billion in premiums collected from policies written by insurers.
 (Insurance Journal)